rn1hd/rn1hd/README.md

 [Back to Top (Honesty Questions)](https://github.com/rn1hd#honesty-questions)

 - I view feedback as a **learning opportunity**.
-For example, after receiving feedback about some loopholes found in the application that does not cover in my manual testing, I took a more powerful approach by developing unit tests to monitor possible system issues much faster.
+For example, after receiving feedback about some cracks found in a web application project that does not cover in my manual testing, I took a more powerful approach by investing on automation testing to monitor system issues much faster.

 #### **How do you use strengths to solve a problem?**